 Soloist engagements include: Dido (Dido and Aeneas, Purcell), Beethoven’s Mass in C (Dartington International Festival), Mahler’s Kindertotenlieder (Yorvic Sinfonia), Duruflé – Requiem (Chichester Singers) and ‘The Old Tales of Kitezh Grad’, a Russian concert series (Opera Coast).

-Stephanie is a RAM Bach Cantata/Kohn Foundation scholar and is supported by the Josephine Baker Trust.
+Stephanie is a RAM Bach Cantata/Kohn Foundation scholar, a member of RAM’s prestigious Song Circle and is supported by the Josephine Baker Trust.
 She is the recipient of the Sarah Walker CBE Mezzo-Soprano Award from the AIMS bursary fund 2016 and was ‘Very Highly Commended’ in the Isabel Jay Prize 2017.
 She is extremely grateful to The Simon Fletcher Charitable Trust as The Simon Fletcher Charitable Trust 2017 Award Winner and The Royal Academy of Music for supporting her studies.

 Full CV available upon request.